windsor-ai/pywindsorai/README.md

 `pywindsorai` is a python package makes it easy to get marketing data from any platform like facebook, google ads, bing into python.

 [Windsor.ai](https://www.windsor.ai/) allows to get marketing data from any platform.
-It beautifully simplifies the complexity of dealing with multiple platforms, unlocking unified, valuable information in a format that matters to you.
+It simplifies the complexity of dealing with multiple platforms, unlocking unified, valuable information in a format that matters to you.
 For more details checkout [onboard.windsor.ai](https://onboard.windsor.ai/).

 ## Features